PepeSegura/OSS-42evaluators/README.md

 ## 8. Populate the Database

-Once the server is running, you'll see the website, but it won't have any users.
+Once the server is running, you'll see the fetch_data, but it won't have any users.
 To populate the database, log into the admin panel and add 2 keys into the key database.

 To obtain the necessary `UID` and `SECRET`, you need to register a new application at [42 Intra OAuth Applications](https://profile.intra.42.fr/oauth/applications).
 After registering, you'll receive a UID and SECRET for your application.